rioualen/gene-regulation/doc/manual_install.rst

-This manual aims at helping you install the necessary programs and dependencies in order to have the snakemake workflows work.
+This manual aims at helping you install necessary and optional programs and dependencies in order to have the snakemake workflows work.
 It was designed for Unix-running computers (Ubuntu, Debian).

-General requirements
+General tools
 ----------------------------------------------------------------

 Generic tools